konklone/fisacourt/README.md

 ### Todo

-* Have the repository automatically do a `git pull` before the commit and push
-* Possibly switch to shell-ing out to the command-line for git commands instead of the `git` gem, which exhibits strange and uninformative behavior when pushing and pulling
+* Possibly switch to shell-ing out to the command-line for other git commands instead of the `git` gem, which exhibits strange and uninformative behavior when pushing and pulling